 Months of entry

-This MSc explores how economic solutions can contribute to urban sustainability and wellbeing, bringing economic analysis to city planning and management, and aims to nurture future professionals who are equipped to manage cities.
+This MSc explores how economic solutions can contribute to urban sustainability, social justice and wellbeing.
+Bringing economic analysis to city planning and management, it aims to nurture future professionals who are equipped to manage cities.
 A unique focus on the city economy and an extensive alumni network make graduates of this programme highly employable.

 In addition to strong theoretical teaching, this MSc involves practical fieldwork abroad and in the UK that allows students to put into practice the tools and techniques acquired in the classroom.
 Characterised by a strong emphasis on international experiences and analytical approaches, this programme will be of benefit to students from both developed and developing countries.